k1LoW/awspec/doc/resource_types.md

 you would if using `kubectl`.

-This matcher cannot do the same because it would involve using the Kubernetes API, currently the AWS Ruby SDK **doesn't expose** this information.
+This matcher cannot do the same because it would involve using the Kubernetes
+API: the AWS Ruby SDK currently doesn't expose this information.

 What you can get from `be_ready` matcher is asserting that you have **at least** the number of EC2 instances (the nodes in your EKS Node Group) are actually